-Refrigerators can be found in every home, food and beverage industries and commercial establishments.
+Refrigerators can be found in every home, food and beverage industry, and commercial establishment.
 The power consumption of a refrigerator cleaner ranges between 120 watts to 300 watts.
 A typical refrigerator consumes 180 watts.
 Calculate the energy usage of refrigerators below:

-Enter the wattage, hours of usage and cost per kWh.
+Enter the wattage, hours of usage, and cost per kWh.
 The energy usage calculator for refrigerators gives you the total energy consumed by them.
-Also, you can find how much power does your refrigerator consume.
+Also, you can find how much power your refrigerator consumes.

 Energy usage of refrigerators